Lehigh Valley Science and Engineering Research Fair

 Judges should plan on arriving between 8:00 and 8:30 Saturday morning.
 A continental breakfast and lunch will be provided for all judges.

 Judging generally concludes around 3:00-3:30 depending on the number of projects and the size of the judging group.
-Detailed information will be sent out to registered judges about 7-10 days before the fair.
+Detailed information will be sent to registered judges approximately 7-10 days before the fair.

-If you are interested in serving as a judge for the 2017 competition to be held on March 11, 2017, please complete this form and submit as soon as possible:
+If you are interested in serving as a judge for the 2018 competition to be held on March 10, 2018, please complete this online form.
+(Form available in the fall.)